Aussieforks/aussieforks-modpack/README.md

 TODO: There is a known issue where putting certain characters into a wire transfer message can result in failing to draw the interface for the transaction history if you are the sender or recipient of such a message.
 This is probably fixable with minetest.formspec_escape().

+TODO: Aussie ATMS:
+* Tier 1: $20 and $50 withdrawals only, stacks of 1 or 5 .
+Basic button texture.
+* Tier 2: Deposits of any note, up to stack of 10. $20 and $50 withdrawals, 1,
+5, or 10 at a time.
+Touchscreen.
+* Tier 3: Deposits of any note, withdrawls of any note, 1, 10 or 100 at a time.
+"Smart ATM" branding.

 See atm/README.md for more information.

 * Mod author: gpcf